-Having your fire suppression system properly maintained makes a world of difference when it comes to protecting your restaurant against fire.
-Cooking appliances are usually using open flame as the primary heating source, so it is vital for you to have the right program and tools in place to protect your restaurant facilty and its people in the worst-case scenario.
+Properly maintained kitchen fire suppression systems makes a world of difference when protecting your restaurant against fire.
+Cooking appliances use an open flame as the primary heating source, so it is vital to have the right program and tools in place.
+This protects your restaurant facility and its people in the worst-case scenario.

 The National Fire Protection Association (NFPA), O.S.H.A., your insurance provider, and your local building inspectors require you to perform monthly and annual inspections in accordance with the codes and standards of NFPA – 101 for your kitchen fire suppression systems.

-At National Fire Safety, we proudly service every different type of kitchen fire suppression system including but not limited to: Amerex, Ansul, Buckeye, Greeheck, Kidde, Pro-tex, Pyrochem, Range Guard, and more…
+At National Fire Safety, we proudly service every different type of kitchen fire suppression system.
+This includes but is not limited to: Amerex, Ansul, Buckeye, Greeheck, Kidde, Pro-tex, Pyrochem, Range Guard, and more.

-The NFPA 17a and 96, set out your responsibilities and requirements for cleaning, maintenance, inspection and testing of your kitchen suppression system.
-These codes require you to use a certified fire protection professional approved by your local authority to conduct all semi-annual inspections and tests of your fire suppression system.
+The NFPA 17a and 96, set out responsibilities and requirements for cleaning, maintenance, inspection, and testing of your kitchen suppression system.
+These codes require using a certified fire protection professional approved by your local authority.
+They conduct all semi-annual inspections and tests of your fire suppression system.

-As a full-service fire protection company, The National Fire Safety installs, maintains, inspects and tests all of your kitchen fire suppression systems.
+As a full-service fire protection company, National Fire Safety installs, maintains, inspects, and tests all of your kitchen fire suppression systems.
 Our dedicated factory certified fire protection technicians will:

 - Replace your dry chemical fire suppression system with a wet chemical system that meets the UL300 Standard